llamafolio/llamafolio-api/README.md

 ## Installation

-The API is using NodeJS and Typescript.
+The API is using Node.js and TypeScript.
 Install dependencies:

 ```bash